 At the Opéra de Lausanne, she has performed in: La Cenerentola (1986), La finta giardi niera (1989), Il cappello di paglia di Firenze (2006) and La fille du régiment (2016).

-A French-Italian mezzo-soprano born in Milan, Beatrice Nani entered the Haute École de Musique de Lausanne in 2014 in Brigitte Balleys’ class and obtained her master’s degree in voice in 2019.
-She perfected her skills with Marie-Ange Todorovitch and Jeanne-Michèle Charbonnet.
-Passionate about theater, she trained with Gaëlle Bourgeois and Fiona Chauvin in Paris, and received valuable advice from Thierry Pillon, Jean-Yves Ruf and Shin Iglesias.
-She is a laureate of the Georges Enesco and Léopold Bellan competitions in Paris, and in 2022 won 3rd prize at the international singing competition of the city of Béziers.
-On stage, she has been heard in Bouche à bouche by Maurice Yvain at the Théâtre Déjazet in Paris and in Bottesini’s Requiem at the Victoria Hall in Geneva.
-She created the role of Ella Maillart in Le ruisseau noir by Guy-François Leuenberger at the Théâtre du Grütli in Geneva and played Lois in Kiss me, Kate by Cole Porter at the Théâtre du Galpon in Geneva.
-In 2022, she made her debut at the Opéra de Tours as the Mother in Le petit chaperon rouge by Guy-François Leuenberger.
-In the 2022 / 23 season, she will make her debut in the title role of Carmen.
+A Franco-Italian mezzo-soprano born in Milan, Béatrice Nani entered the Haute école de musique de Lausanne in 2014 in Brigitte Balleys’ class and obtained her Master’s degree in singing in 2019.
+She perfected her skills with Marie-Ange Todorovitch and Jeanne-Michele Charbonnet.
+Passionate about theatre, she trained with Gaëlle Bourgeois and Fiona Chauvin in Paris.
+She is a laureate of the Concours Enesco et Léopold Bellan in Paris and in 2022 won Third Prize at the Concours international de chant de la ville de Béziers.
+On stage, she has performed in Bouche à bouche by Maurice Yvain at the Théâtre Déjazet in Paris and in Bottesini’s Requiem at the Victoria Hall in Geneva.
+She sang the role of Ella Maillart in the first performance of Le Ruisseau noir by Guy-François Leuenberger at the Théâtre du Grütli in Geneva and played Lois in Kiss Me, Kate by Cole Porter at the Théâtre du Galpon in Geneva.
+In 2022, she made her debut at the Opéra de Tours as La Mère in Le Petit Chaperon rouge composed by Guy-François Leuenberger, as well as in Carmen, for which she played the title role in September in Orbe.

 Stuart Patterson began singing in the Paisley Abbey Choir in Scotland.
 He studied singing in Glasgow, London, Paris and Florence.
 His most influential teachers were David Pollard, Peggy Bouveret, Claudio Desderi and Anna Reynolds.
 After moving to France in 1982, he joined the Groupe Vocal de France, an ensemble of twelve soloists under the direction of John Alldis, and took part in numerous concerts of French contemporary music, working directly with composers such as Dusapin, Berio, Xenakis, Nunes, Bleuse, Eötvös and Ligeti.
 He continued his vocal studies in the nineties by attending courses at the Scuola di musica di Fiesole.
 He joined the Teatro Verdi di Pisa under the direction of Claudio Desderi, where he sang mainly Mozart, Rossini and Monteverdi.
 Since then, he has specialized in character tenor roles, performing on the stages of the Royal Opera House of Covent Garden, the Opéra Comique in Paris, Budapest, Mexico City, Lübeck, Berlin, Lyon, Turin, Besançon, and at the Jardins Musicaux in Cernier.
 At the Grand Théâtre de Genève, he took part in productions of Andrea Chénier, Die Fledermaus, A Midsummer Night’s Dream, Susannah and L’incoronazione di Poppea.
 In 2022, he will sing the role of Mère-grand in Guy-François Leuenberger’s Le petit chaperon rouge at the Grand Théâtre de Tours, an opera that will premiere at the Opéra de Lausanne in 2021.
 Stuart Patterson has also directed several productions in collaboration with the Geneva Chamber Orchestra under the direction of Arie van Beek, including Britten’s Noye’s Fludde, Mozart’s Bastien und Bastienne, Von Beurden’s Ah! comme on aime… and, most recently, Hans Krasa’s Brundibár.
 He has been professor of singing at the Haute École de musique de Genève-Neuchâtel since 2012.
 Until 2020, he was artistic director of the Montperreux Lyric Festival (France), which he founded in 2009.